Siamak N. Nabili, MD, MPH

 Urethral stricture facts

 - Urethral stricture is much more common in men than in women.
 In fact, urethral stricture is rare in women.

 - Congenital urethral strictures (present at birth) are also considered rare.

 - Any inflammation of the urethra resulting from injury, trauma, previous surgery, or infection can cause urethral stricture.

 - Symptoms of urethral stricture can range from no symptoms at all to complete urinary retention.

 - Imaging studies and endoscopic evaluations are important tools in the diagnosis of urethral stricture.

-- Medications generally play no role, and surgical procedures remain the mainstay of treatment for urethral stricture.
+- Medications generally play no role, and surgical procedures remain the mainstay of treatment for symptomatic urethral stricture.

 - The overall prognosis for urethral stricture is good.

 The urethra is the opening that allows urine to leave the bladder.
 In men, the urethra is a thin tube-like structure that starts from the lower opening of the bladder and traverses the entire length of the penis.
 In women, it is a shorter opening coming off the lower opening of bladder and is between 2.5 to 4 centimeters (cm) in length.